schoenemeyer/corona_articles/README.md

-## Live Repository of selected Corona Studies Started in March 2020 -
+## Live Repository of selected Corona Studies
+March 20th 2020
-Derived from the German "Deutsches Ärzteblatt"
+Derived from the German "Deutsches Ärzteblatt"  https://www.aerzteblatt.de/

 Food for thoughts .....
 Will keep this updated daily